Old-fashioned refrigerator pickles made with fresh cucumbers and onions

 Southern Garden Sangria: A Vintage-Inspired Summer Sip

-Why This Sangria Feels Special
+Why This Southern Sangria Feels Special

 This isn’t the overly sweet sangria you may have had at a chain restaurant.
 This version is subtle, fragrant, and anchored by summer’s best fruits.